DHE Vulnerability of CVE 2022-40735

 • Remove @Override on SSLEngine.getHandshakeSession() for older Java versions (PR 114)

 Version 1.11.0 can be downloaded from the wolfSSL download page, and an updated version of the wolfSSL JNI/JSSE User Manual can be found here.
-For any questions, or to get help using wolfSSL in your product or projects, contact us at facts@wolfssl.com.
+If you have any questions or run into any issues, contact us at facts@wolfssl.com, or call us at +1 425 245 8247.

 Posts navigation